marrow/mongo/guide/fields.md

 ## Limiting Choice

-Passing an iterable of values or a callback producing an iterable of values as the `choices` argument allows you to restrict the acceptable values for the field.
+Passing either an iterable of values, or a callback producing an iterable of values, as the `choices` argument allows you to restrict the acceptable values for the field.
 If static, this list will be included in the validation document.
 In this way you can emulate an enum or a set if applied to a field encapsulated in an `Array`.

 The ability to restrict acceptable values this way is available to all types of field.
 Some, such as `Number` and its more specific subclasses, provide additional methods to restrict allowable values, such as ranges or minimums and maximums.